In Good Hands:

 With a combined index of 100 artworks, Mobayed asserts that ultimately, the pair’s tastes are “driven by a fundamental understanding of the contribution that artists make to society.”
 She is well-versed in this regard, after a thirteen-year career cutting her teeth as a Grantpirrie curator, Artbank consultant, and Firstdraft co-director.
-In 2017, she left Sydney to become the Director at Goulburn Regional Gallery, making her the youngest person to lead an Australian public art gallery.
+In 2017, she left Sydney to become the Director at Goulburn Regional Gallery, making her the youngest person to lead an Australian regional art gallery.
 During Mobayed’s four-year tenure, she worked tirelessly to put the regional NSW institution on the map via industry-leading programs, revitalised archives, and travelling shows.
 Debuting Mel O’Callaghan’s hallucinogenic touring show, Centre of the Centre at Goulburn gave Mobayed a chance to reunite with the first artist she ever worked with.
 “I was a shy 25-year-old Grantpirrie intern in 2009,” she jovially recalls, “my first task was to ship explosive dynamite from a Queensland mine to Sydney and hire a truck to suspend it from.”
 Thrown into logistics with an inventive artist like O’Callaghan taught Mobayed that “if an artist has a grand vision, my passion is to help them realise it.
 The experience of ‘bending to the art’ became an excellent blueprint for the way I continue to work.”
 Mobayed’s legacy for championing pioneering work continued with Goulburn’s The Good Initiative, a $20,000 biennial award she launched in 2020 to empower emerging artists with local ties.

 Images: Gina Mobayed & David Cleary art collection, Potts Point, 2022; Photos credit: Nick De Lorenzo for Art Collector